Virginia Van Upp

 Virginia Van Upp (January 13, 1902 – March 25, 1970) was an American film producer and screenwriter.

 Early life

-Virginia Van Upp was born in Chicago, the daughter of Harry and Helen Van Upp.
+Van Upp was born in Chicago, the daughter of Harry and Helen Van Upp.
 Mrs Van Upp had been an editor and title writer for Thomas H. Ince.

-Virginia Van Upp performed in several silent films as a child actress.
-She soon worked her way up in the film industry becoming a script writer, film editor, script reader, casting director, and agent.
+Van Upp performed in several silent films as a child actress.
+She soon worked her way up in the film industry, becoming a script writer, film editor, script reader, casting director, and agent.

 Career

 Her first screenplay credit was for Paramount Pictures' The Pursuit of Happiness (1934).
 She was a prolific writer and re-writer of screenplays for Paramount until 1943.